NBA Trade Rumors: Miami Heat Considered As ‘Obvious Destination’ For Chris Paul

 “The Miami Heat are the obvious destination.
 The Milwaukee Bucks, Minnesota Timberwolves and Orlando Magic all have both the means and motive to make a trade.
 If they really wanted to, the Los Angeles Clippers could even facilitate a reunion.”

-Since the successful acquisition of Jimmy Butler, the Heat have been aggressive on the trade market, finding for their second superstar where Chris Paul is among their top trade targets.
-Unfortunately, though both teams are open in engaging in a trade involving Paul, no deal has materialized until now.
-According to a previous The Inquisitr article, the Heat and the Thunder view the deal differently.
+Since the successful acquisition of Jimmy Butler, the Heat has been aggressive on the trade market, with Chris Paul among their top trade targets.
+Unfortunately, though both teams are open to engaging in a trade involving Paul, no deal has materialized.
+According to a previous report from The Inquisitr, the Heat and the Thunder view the deal differently.

-Though they know what they could get from Chris Paul, the Heat believe that they are doing the Thunder a favor so they want “compensation” for absorbing his massive contract.
-The Thunder undeniably want to get Paul’s lucrative deal off their books, but they aren’t willing to sacrifice a future draft pick in the process.
+Though they know what they could get from Chris Paul, the Heat team believes they are doing the Thunder a favor, so they want compensation for absorbing his massive contract.
+The Thunder undeniably wants to get Paul’s lucrative deal off their books, but they aren’t willing to sacrifice a future draft pick in the process.
 Unless both NBA teams reach a middle ground, the CP3-to-Heat trade isn’t expected to happen anytime soon.
 Expect more rumors to circulate around Paul before the 2020 February NBA trade deadline.

 Delivered To Your INBOX